alejaromerom/alejaromerom/README.md

 **About me**

-- 👓 Knowledge on HTML5, CSS3 and JavaScript
+- 👓 Knowledge on HTML5, CSS3,JavaScript,JavaScript and Python

 - 🔭 I’m currently working on new projects and studying different technologies

-- 🌱 Improving skills about Web Development
+- 🌱 Improving skills about Web and Back Development

 - 📫 How to reach me: https://www.linkedin.com/in/alejaromerom/